 According to the National Ovarian Cancer Coalition, an estimated 15 percent of ovarian cancer diagnoses are linked to genetic predisposition or hereditary factors passed down through family genes.
 A positive test result from genetic testing cannot tell whether or when an individual will actually develop cancer but instead helps stratify risk.
-Our CCP physicians can help explain what genetic testing means and determine if you are a candidate for testing.
+Our CCP physicians can help explain genetic testing and determine if you are a candidate.

-While the presence of one or more risk factors may increase your chance of developing ovarian cancer, it does not necessarily mean that you will get the disease, according to the National Ovarian Cancer Coalition.
-If you have one or more risk factors, it's important to be extra vigilant in watching for early symptoms.
+While one or more risk factors may increase your chance of developing ovarian cancer, it does not necessarily mean you will get the disease, according to the National Ovarian Cancer Coalition.
+If you have one or more risk factors, it’s important to be extra vigilant in watching for early symptoms.

 What to Do to Reduce Your Risk

-There is no known way to completely prevent ovarian cancer, but some things can reduce a woman's risk of developing the disease.
-They include:
+There is no known way to prevent ovarian cancer completely, but some things can reduce a woman’s risk of developing the disease, which include: